 Shop, but Shop with Caution

 So in the end, yes, I do recommend checking out Temu because you never know what goodies you will find.
 But I also recommend using your brain- does it looks too good to be true?
 Then yes, it probably is.
-So take a chance and try a few things, especially with the 30% code.
-And if it’s junk then it is returnable, however that is one thing I haven’t tried yet.
-They do boast free returns, but I haven’t bothered because the stuff I want to return cost like $1.50 and wasn’t worth the effort.

 PS – If you are wondering how the Temu ambassador thing went, I earned a whole $8 from my Instagram post.
 Not even enough to do another order really.
 So the next orders I did were all on my own, not free.
 And I didn’t follow up on doing any more posts on Instagram after that because it wasn’t worth the time I put into it.

-Temu YouTube Review:
+Is Temu a Scam YouTube Review:

 Categories: Mom Blog, Mom Life, scam alert